sleevi/cabforum-docs/docs/BR.md

 #### 7.1.2.5 Application of RFC 5280

 Except where explicitly noted, all certificates MUST conform to the certificate profile of RFC 5280.
 The following requirements are noted in addition to any normative requirements placed within RFC 5280.
+In particular, CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) for further discussion of normative requirements imposed by RFC 5280 and its normative dependencies.

 For purposes of clarification, a Precertificate, as described in [RFC 6962 - Certificate Transparency](https://tools.ietf.org/html/rfc6962), shall not be considered to be a "certificate" subject to the requirements of [RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile](https://tools.ietf.org/html/rfc5280) under these Baseline Requirements.